WHAT DO I DO IF MY CUMULATIVE GPA IS BELOW A 3.0?

 IS ACADEMIC CREDIT GRANTED FOR LIFE OR WORK EXPERIENCE?

 Although experience will make for a strong application file, we are unable to waive any degree requirements for work or life experience.
 This is the policy in all CSWE-accredited programs.

 MAY I SEEK COURSE WAIVERS FOR THE MSW COURSES LISTED ON THE BSW EQUIVALENCY CHECKLIST IF I HAVE TAKEN THESE EQUIVALENT COURSES AT THE UNDERGRADUATE LEVEL, BUT DID NOT MAJOR IN SOCIAL WORK?

 Unfortunately, no. We offer course waivers for certain MSW courses only when the entire BSW major (CSWE accredited) has been completed by an applicant and we can therefore assume the applicant has been adequately prepared as a generalist social worker.
 For the particular MSW courses open for waiver to these advanced standing applicants, we expect a grade of B or higher in the BSW equivalent course.
 But it also is expected that the remaining BSW courses from the social work major were completed satisfactorily and the applicant graduated with an accredited BSW degree.
 If an equivalent course has been taken from another MSW program, please ask us about our transfer of credit procedure.

 WHO MAKES THE ADMISSION DECISION ON MY APPLICATION FILE?

-Each application file is reviewed by three full-time social work faculty who each make a recommendation on the file.
+Each application file is reviewed by 2-3 full-time social work faculty who each make a recommendation on the file.
 These recommendations are taken to the Social Work Admissions Committee which then renders a final admission decision.

 HOW LONG SHOULD MY PERSONAL STATEMENT BE?